av3nger/cf-images/README.md

 = 1.10.0 - 17.03.2026 =

 Added:
-* Compatibility with Geodirectory plugin
+* Integration with Geodirectory plugin
 * Compatibility with WordPress 7.0

 Enhance: